 Clinical quality measure reporting accounts for many uses, but its major reliance is on EHR technology usage or Meaningful Use.
 However, many healthcare providers deem Meaningful Use to be stressful and demanding.
 Moreover, not every quality measure is for everyone.
 Thus, there should be some flexibility in the reporting criteria.

 CMS has gone to great lengths to overcome reporting issues and streamlined measures under seven categories.
-When physicians are reimbursed and incentivize, it becomes obligatory for them to maintain their performance instead of giving quality as a one-time shot.
+When physicians are reimbursed and incentivized, it becomes obligatory for them to maintain their performance instead of giving quality as a one-time shot.

 Clinical quality measures are also a great aspect of the Physicians’ Quality Reporting System.
 Physicians are met with penalties when they don’t report according to the standards.